madeindra/madeindra.github.io/README.md

 5. Click save to save the settings

-6. Wait for the first action to run & create "gh-pages" branch
+6. After the first action run, it will create "gh-pages" branch

+7. Open repository settings

-7. Go to Pages section
+8. Go to Pages section

-8. Select "Deploy from a branch"
+9. Select "Deploy from a branch"

-9. Set source to "gh-pages"
+10. Set source to "gh-pages"

-10. Save
+11. Save

-11. Open your browser and navigate to https://{username}.github.io/{repository}
+12. Open your browser and navigate to https://{username}.github.io/{repository}